VesselFinder — track ships worldwide in real time

 - Fishing vessels

-Clicking a ship opens a detailed information page with historical routes, previous port calls, and technical specifications.
-This is especially useful if you want to follow a specific vessel over time.
+Clicking a ship opens a detailed page with historic routes, previous port calls, and technical specifications.
+This is especially useful if you’re following a specific vessel over time.

 History, routes, and port information